Innovate for Vegas Foundation

 Civic Volunteerism is a highly-visible way to elevate our communities, but we also enable volunteers to gain valuable job skills and new items on their CVs that are valuable during a job search or pursuit of higher education.
 Open source development is a learning opportunity, a teaching opportunity, and a winning opportunity, for those involved and for those who reap the benefits of these endeavors.
 When you meet the people who benefit from your work, in your neighborhood, at your school or workplace, or maybe just out and about, you learn directly what it means to make things for others.
 This is true in the workaday world, to be sure, but it is not every day that you interact with the people you have helped with your language translations, visualizations, audio transformations, human interfaces, and applications.
 Here, you can!

 People in our city and surrounding communities will often encounter a focus on 21+ events and gatherings.
-We encourage kids of all ages (with parental permission, if you please) to participate in our Monthly Hackathon Meetups, Rally at Tech Alley, all projects, online activities, and everything else we do.
+We encourage kids of all ages (with parental permission, if you please) to participate in our Monthly Hackathon Meetups, all projects, online activities, and everything else we do.
 We are proactively committed to inclusivity and to maintaining open doors for those of any age, an important part of our ethos.

-We thank you in advance for contributing your time and innovative creativity, no matter your age, interests, or skillset, because You Are Welcome.
+We thank you in advance for contributing your time and innovative creativity, no matter your age, interests, or skill set, because You Are Welcome.

 General Information